 Title IX of the Education Amendments of 1972 ("Title IX") prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance, and federal regulations prescribe specific procedures that colleges must follow when addressing formal complaints concerning certain conduct that falls within the scope and jurisdiction of Title IX.
-In August 2020, the federal government updated regulations implementing Title IX to create specific jurisdictional and other restrictions.
-Accordingly, the procedures set forth in Babson's Title IX Policy will be used to address formal complaints the College receives from someone who has standing to trigger that Title IX Policy, and which allege conduct that falls within the scope and jurisdiction of the Title IX Policy.
+In August 2020, the federal government issued regulations implementing Title IX to create specific jurisdictional and other restrictions.
+Accordingly, the procedures set forth in Babson's Title IX Policy (Effective August 14, 2020, as last amended) will be used to address formal complaints the College receives from someone who has standing to trigger that Title IX Policy, and which allege conduct that falls within the scope and jurisdiction of the Title IX Policy.1

-The scope and jurisdiction of Babson's Gender-Based Misconduct Policies1 are more expansive than the scope and jurisdiction of Babson's Title IX Policy, and this Gender-Based Misconduct Policy will be used by Babson to address reports alleging that a Babson student has engaged in gender-based misconduct that is prohibited by this policy and which falls outside the scope and jurisdiction of Babson's Title IX Policy.
-Matters that may be addressed under this Policy include complaints filed by individuals who are neither currently affiliated with Babson College nor seeking to participate in College programs or activities; complaints concerning alleged gender-based misconduct that reportedly occurred in a location outside the United States or where the College did not exercise substantial control; and alleged gender-based misconduct that does not constitute Prohibited Conduct under Title IX, but which would violate other applicable state and federal laws, such as Title VII of the Civil Rights Act of 1964 or Massachusetts General Laws c.
-151B.
-Consistent with both Babson's values and applicable state law, Babson's Gender-Based Misconduct Policies prohibit not only discrimination based on sex, but also discrimination based upon an individual's gender, gender identity or expression, or sexual orientation.
+The scope and jurisdiction of Babson's Gender-Based Misconduct Policies2 are more expansive than the scope and jurisdiction of Babson's Title IX Policy, and this Gender-Based Misconduct Policy will be used by Babson to address reports alleging that a Babson student has engaged in gender-based misconduct that is prohibited by this policy and which falls outside the scope and jurisdiction of Babson's Title IX Policy.
+Matters that may be addressed under this Policy include complaints filed by individuals who are neither currently affiliated with Babson College nor seeking to participate in College programs or activities; complaints concerning alleged gender-based misconduct that reportedly